 How to Make Creamy Cucumber Salad Recipe with Sour Cream

 First, you peel the cucumbers and slice them nice and thin.
 If you're using English cucumbers, hot house cucumbers or Persian cucumbers, you don't need to peel them.

 I usually peel the cucumbers anyway, no matter what kind I have.

 You can use a mandolin slicer if you prefer.
 I don't, since I personally don't like super thin cucumbers in this salad.

 Then, you sprinkle a little bit of sea salt and pepper over the cukes.
 You can use regular salt if you want, but I love sea salt, especially pink Himalayan salt, so that's what I use.
 My kids love helping out with the seasoning, so I usually let them do this part.

-Note — Many recipes call for salting the cucumbers to remove extra water before adding the sour cream.
-If you’re eating the salad right away, you don’t have to do this.
+Note -- Cucumbers have a high water content.
+Many recipes call for salting the cucumbers to remove extra water before adding the sour cream.
+If you're eating the salad right away, you don't have to do this.
 My mom and grandma never did, so I skip this part.

 However, if you want to make the salad ahead of time this step prevents the salad from becoming too watery as it sits.
 Just salt the cucumbers, allow them to drain in a colander, then rinse, and stir in the dressing.

 Then, mix the sour cream, vinegar and sugar in a separate bowl until creamy.